kollegorna/labs.kollegorna.se/source/posts/2017-01-30-ruby-cool-things.md

 ```

 Also related and more advanced is [decent_exposure](https://github.com/hashrocket/decent_exposure) although
-I didn't have the chance to use it personally.
+I haven't had the chance to use it myself yet.

 ### Use comments when applicable
 I kind of disagree with the saying that the "good quality code is always self-explained"
 for 2 main reasons:

 * Good quality code for one developer could be bad quality for another developer
-(and this is not necessarily bad, everyone has its own style)
+(and this is not necessarily bad, everyone has their own style)
-* We always have been in the place of writting a "just works" code just to close an issue
+* We have all in situations where, due to time and/or budget constraints, you end up making a quick fix just to close an issue
-because good quality in that case would require 10 times effort
+because the best (and most self-explanatory) solution would have required 10 times the effort.

-For those reasons, use comments in code smells and don't be ashamed :)
+For those reasons, comment your code smells and don't be ashamed :)

 ### Use decorators and presenters
 There was a saying in Rails community awhile ago: keep your controllers skinny by making your models fat.